 E.R.
-DICKSON ELEMENTARY SCHOOL OCTOBER 15, 2020
+DICKSON ELEMENTARY SCHOOL DECEMBER 14, 2020

 Message from the Principal

-Katryna L. Kinn, Principal
+Katryna L. Kinn

 Please make sure that your child is coming to school regularly or logging into Schoology and completing the assignments.
 Attendance is checked daily by classroom teachers.
 Failure of a student to log in consistently or come to school regularly will be reported to the school's attendance office for further action.
 Attendance is taken for in-person and remote learners.

 All parents in the dismissal carpool line will be required to have an official E.R.
 Dickson car decal affixed to their car’s rear-view mirror in order for their child to be released.
 This is for the safety and security of all students.
 If there is no car decal visible, parents will be asked to pull around to the parking lot while we check for proper identification of the driver to ensure that this individual is on the student’s contact list for pickup.

 Additionally, if there are multiple drivers who pick up a student, it is up to the parent to ensure that the other drivers have a decal in their vehicle as well.
 Failure to have the appropriate decal in a pickup vehicle will result in a delay in a student being released.

 Car decals are available for purchase.
 You may send money with your child on Friday, Dec.
 4. The cost of the decal is 2 for $5 or 1 for $3.
 You may also order car decals from our school website.
 We will send the decals home with your student.
 The directions are listed below.

 1. Go to erdickson.com and click on the e-Funds for Schools icon

 5. Enter student Last Name and Student S#.